 - Position and cut out master or sample patterns, using scissors and knives, or print out copies of patterns, using computers.

-Fabric & Apparel Patternmaker Required Skills
+Skills Needed to be a Fabric & Apparel Patternmaker

 Below is a list of the skills most Fabric and Apparel Patternmakers say are important on the job.